Table of Contents

-- Sculpey® Soufflé™:This polymer clay is lightweight and quick to bend and shape, yet strong enough to maintain fine detail, which makes great for a soft, matte finish.
+- Sculpey® Souffle™: Another quality option, this polymer clay is lightweight and quick to bend and shape yet strong enough to maintain fine details.
+Additionally, this polymer clay is a great option if you're looking for a soft, matte finish.
 It also comes in an array of colors, from hot pink and royal purple to cherry red and classic blue.

-If you're not sure about the type of clay to get for your polymer clay earring design, our team is always thrilled to discuss your creative endeavor and offer recommendations.
-Contact a member of our team using our general inquiry form for any questions you may have on your project.
+If you're not sure about the type of clay to pick for your earring design, our friendly team is always eager to discuss the best options for your creative endeavor.
+At any time during your project, feel free to contact a member of our team using our general inquiry form.
+We'll be happy to answer any questions you might have!

-In general, the following items are wise to keep on hand, regardless of your craft idea, and they’ll help prevent an interruption to your creative flow:
+It's wise to keep the following items on-hand, regardless of your craft idea, to help prevent any interruption to your creative flow:

-- X-Acto or craft knives: This is your go-to tool for cutting clay into shapes or pieces.
+- X-Acto or craft knives: Crafting knives make it easier to cut the clay into shapes or pieces.

-- Needles: Add some sewing needles to your stock, or make your own by sticking a needlepoint needle in a small block of clay, which forms the handle, and baking it.
+- Needles: Sewing needles are a staple to your craft inventory.
+If you don't have any on-hand, you can make your own by sticking a needlepoint needle in a small block of clay — used to form the handle — and baking it.

-- Plastic toothpicks: If you're short on sewing needles, use some plastic toothpicks to poke holes in the clay.
+- Plastic toothpicks: If you're short on sewing needles, use plastic toothpicks to poke small holes in the clay.

-- Ball styluses: These are perfect for creating holes or indentations in your polymer clay.
+- Ball styluses: These are perfect for creating holes or indentations in your work.

-- Plastic or acrylic rolling pins: Make sure your rolling pins are plastic or acrylic.
-If you use a wooden one, the wood will absorb the clay's qualities.
+- Plastic or acrylic rolling pins: Make sure your rolling pins are plastic or acrylic instead of wood.
+Wood is porous and will absorb the clay's qualities.

-- Scraper blades: This tool is for shaving or cutting clay off a new block of clay.
+- Scraper blades: Use this tool when shaving or cutting clay from a new polymer clay block.

-- Foil pans or cookie sheets: When you make your polymer earring designs, you'll need a foil pan or cooking sheet for baking the clay.
+- Foll pans or cookie sheets: When you make your polymer earring designs, you'll need a foil pan or cooking sheet for baking the clay.

-- Parchment or wax paper: An essential tool when working with polymer clay, parchment and wax paper are for covering your work area and lining baking sheets.
+- Parchment or wax paper: Use parchment and wax paper to cover your work area and line your baking sheets.

 - Toothbrush: Grab an old toothbrush and use the bristles to add texture to the clay.

-You may also want to grab a container or tote for storing all your supplies, making it fast and simple to pick up your tools and go.
+You may also want to purchase or repurpose a container or tote for all your supplies to make it fast and simple to pick up your tools and get to crafting.

-Tools You Will Need to Make Clay Earrings at Home
+Tools You'll Want to Have When Making Clay Earrings at Home

-While not all-inclusive, as your needs will vary based on your polymer clay earring design, here are the earring-making tools and supplies you’ll need to get started:
+While not all-inclusive, because your needs will vary depending on your polymer clay earring design, consider this list of earring-making tools and supplies you may want to use when crafting: